mmuenz/website/television.md

 - You will see the guy sitting on a small chair next to the organic food shop, playing flamenco on his guitar, surrounded by a group of friends.

-- You will see the children a few steps away drawing something colourful on the sidewalk with chalks.
+- You will see the children a few steps away drawing something colourful on the sidewalk with chalk.

 - You will see the blind man escorted by his grandson, telling a joke.

 My favourite spot for people-watching is a bench in Passeig de Sant Joan, a vibrant yet peaceful avenue stretching through Eixample from the Arc de Triomf to the neighborhood of Gràcia.
-Perhaps you might have read about this boulevard in travel guidebooks for it showcases a range of architectural styles of different periods including modernisme (i.e. Catalan Art Nouveau), neoclassical, neo-gothic, and contemporary architecture.
+Perhaps you might have read about this boulevard in travel guidebooks as it showcases a range of architectural styles of different periods including modernisme (i.e. Catalan Art Nouveau), neoclassical, neo-gothic, and contemporary architecture.

 More importantly for me, it has a wide pedestrian promenade in the middle, lined with tall plane trees.
 It is often filled with people strolling, walking their dogs, kids playing, couples passing by.
 It's the perfect place for someone who enjoys witnessing the unchoreographed dance of life's random, seemingly irrelevant and unrelated moments.

-It's a stream of snapshots from lives of strangers, and I can't imagine a more hypnotic and enriching experience than watching this authentic show of real life for hours.
+It's a stream of snapshots from the lives of strangers, and I can't imagine a more hypnotic and enriching experience than watching this authentic show of real life for hours.

 Who are these people?
 Where are they coming from - where are they heading?

 The only thing that connects us is that we live in the same city.
-We all have different paths: never seen each other before, and will probably never meet again.
+We all have different paths: we have never seen each other before and will probably never meet again.
 Yet here we are, sharing this moment.